For more information contact:

 Indicate the name of the department that is responsible for and/or sponsors the service center.

-Service center managers may only sell to the categories of clients indicated and described on approved Service Center Applications.
-Indicate categories of clients to be served.
+Service center managers may only sell to the categories of customers indicated and described on approved Service Center Applications.
+Indicate categories of customers to be served.
 Check all that apply.

 Sales to University departments and organizations.
-These sales are noncash transactions completed through the University’s Interdepartmental Requisition and Invoice (IRI) system.
-Recharge operations conduct sales to these clients.
+These sales are noncash transactions completed through the Internal Service Delivery business process of the Workday system.
+Internal service providers conduct sales to these customers.

 Direct personal sales to University staff, students, or faculty.
 Such sales must meet the following criteria:

 - Sales should be substantially and directly related to at least one of the University’s primary missions, i.e., instruction, research, or public service.